Sharon Eileen (Cleary) Fife

-Sharon Eileen (Cleary) Fife passed away peacefully on August 30, 2020, at the age of 82.
-Born in Gary, Indiana on June 22, 1938, Sharon is survived in death by her husband of 60 years, Gerald Fife.
-She leaves behind her daughters: Cynthia Fife-Townsel and Danielle Fife-Millis, as well as sisters Kaye Hudnall, Judith Cleary, and half-sister Maria Isabel Cleary Garza, and half-brother Juan Antonio Cleary Garza.
-She is preceded in death by her parents, Arthur Cleary in 1975 and Virginia Schultz in 1993, and half-brother Jose Luis Cleary Garza in 2019.
+Sharon Eileen (Cleary) Fife, 82, passed away peacefully on August 30, 2020.
+Born in Gary, Indiana, on June 22, 1938, Sharon is survived in death by her husband of 60 years, Gerald Fife.
+She leaves behind her daughters, Cynthia Fife-Townsel and Danielle Fife-Millis; as well as sisters, Kaye Hudnall, Judith Cleary and half-sister, Maria Isabel Cleary Garza; and half-brother, Juan Antonio Cleary Garza.
+She is preceded in death by her parents, Arthur Cleary, in 1975, and Virginia Schultz, in 1993; and half-brother, Jose Luis Cleary Garza, in 2019.

 Obituaries Newsletter